1751 State Route 17A, Suite 1, Florida, New York 10921

 In August of 2019, the Office of the United States Trade Representative (USTR) made another announcement regarding tariffs: All Chinese imports that had previously carried a tariff of 25% would begin to carry a tariff of 30% as of October 1st, 2019.

-If that tariff change takes place as planned, it will increase the already high cost of Chinese-imported wire and cable products for American businesses.
-In order to avoid paying higher prices for wire and cable, many companies that rely on these items will likely seek out other potential cable and wire manufacturers, if they have not done so already.
-However, the White House has changed the timelines and amounts of other tariffs, so it is possible that this upcoming tariff change won’t be levied as planned.
+If the planned tariff change goes into effect, it will further raise the already high costs of Chinese-imported wire and cable products for American businesses.
+To avoid paying these increased prices, many companies that depend on these items may start looking for alternative suppliers, such as those offering made in USA wire and cable products, if they haven’t already.
+However, since the White House has previously adjusted the timelines and amounts of other tariffs, there remains a possibility that this upcoming tariff change may not be implemented as currently scheduled.

-Because of the unpredictable nature of current US-China trade relations, it’s impossible for American business owners to make realistic long-term plans that involve the use of Chinese wire and cable products.
-The best option for companies looking for high-quality wire and cable at stable prices is to buy from the U.S.A.
+Due to the unpredictable state of current US-China trade relations, American business owners find it challenging to make reliable long-term plans that depend on Chinese wire and cable products.
+For companies seeking high-quality wire and cable at consistent prices, choosing American wires and cables is the most dependable option.

 In the first seven months of 2019, the total amount of wire and cable imported by the US decreased.
 This means that, while some companies are simply importing their wire and cable products from other foreign countries, others are buying more of their wire and cable from U.S. manufacturers.